 As many of you know, we have traveled all over the place using credit card rewards during the last 12 months.
 Since this time last year, we’ve gone on a cruise to the Bahamas, traveled to London and around England, visited Paris and New Orleans, and jetted off to St. Maarten, Jamaica, Canada, Las Vegas, and California.
 You can read those trip reviews here:

-- Travel Hacking to St. Maarten (with pictures)
+- Traveling to St. Maarten on Points (with pictures)

 - Holiday Inn Sunspree Resort, Montego Bay Review